GMadorell/freestyle-slick-example/README.md

 ### Mapping

-I'm using ìn this project [Slick-CodeGen](http://slick.lightbend.com/doc/3.2.0/codegen-api/index.html#package).
+We are using ìn this project [Slick-CodeGen](http://slick.lightbend.com/doc/3.2.0/codegen-api/index.html#package).

 To generate the file `Tables.scala` with the mapping you can execute `sbt slick-gen`.